Skip to main content

 Step 1: Create an outline

-• “Software development agreement, German law & courts, very short, fixed duration of 2 years, balanced.”
+• “Software development agreement, German law, short, 2-year fixed term, balanced”

 Step 2: Fill in the clauses

-Once the outline is ready, you can start drafting the content of each clause.
+Once the outline is ready, you can begin drafting the content of each clause.

-Click Auto Draft on a clause to have the AI generate its content.
+Click Auto Draft on a clause to generate content.

-You can add extra instructions (for example, specific legal requirements) in the dialog that appears.
+You can optionally add extra instructions (for example, specific legal requirements) in the dialog that appears.

 Each clause shows a Library button indicating how many potential matches were found in your clause library.

-Matching is keyword-based, so results may not always be perfect.
-Even if no matches appear, it can still be worth checking your library.
+Matching is keyword-based, so results may not always be exact.

 You can manually write or edit clause content by clicking the pencil icon.